delving/schemaleon/readme.md

         http://localhost:9000/

-    (edit Gruntfile.js for your own browser preference)
+    * edit Gruntfile.js for your own browser preference

-1. changes made and saved in the application code will trigger the browser to reload the page

-1. changes made and saved in the application code will trigger the browser to reload the page
+    * changes made and saved in the application code will trigger the browser to reload the page

 ===